tuffee88/d3d12ProxyEdrDx11_0/README.md

 # d3d12ProxyEdrDx11_0
-Project using proxy function and dll forwarding to try and get Elden Ring running on DX12 hardware with Feature level 11_0 (f.e.
-Nvidia Kepler GPUs)
+Project using proxy function and dll forwarding to try and get Elden Ring running on *DX12* hardware with Feature level 11_0

 To be honest I just got really pissed that Elden Ring crashes with the famous WSOD (White Screen of Death) on my GPU (NVIDIA Tesla K40 w. hybrid rendering), I never imagined that I'd actually get something working :-)